micmejia/bible-dump/NKJV/Deuteronomy/Deut 11.md

 a land for which the Lord your God cares; the eyes of the Lord your God _are_ always on it, from the beginning of the year to the very end of the year.

 ###### 13
-'And it shall be that if you earnestly [^e]obey My commandments which I command you today, to love the Lord your God and serve Him with all your heart and with all your soul,
+'And it shall be that if you earnestly obey My commandments which I command you today, to love the Lord your God and serve Him with all your heart and with all your soul,

 ###### 14
-then I[^f] will give _you_ the rain for your land in its season, the early rain and the latter rain, that you may gather in your grain, your new wine, and your oil.
+then I will give _you_ the rain for your land in its season, the early rain and the latter rain, that you may gather in your grain, your new wine, and your oil.

 ###### 15
-And I will send grass in your fields for your livestock, that you may eat and be [^g]filled.'
+And I will send grass in your fields for your livestock, that you may eat and be filled.'

 ###### 16
 Take heed to yourselves, lest your heart be deceived, and you turn aside and serve other gods and worship them,